OpenMOOC/documentation/demostrator.rst

 First steps in OpenMOOC
 -----------------------

-A url to your OpenMOOC instance is given when the system has booted up.
+The url to your OpenMOOC instance is shown when the system has booted up.

 There are different users with different roles registered in your system.
 Note that all users in OpenMOOC use an email as username.